 That’s right.
-No lights in your bedroom what so ever.
+No lights in your bedroom whatsoever.
 No digital lights, no night lights, no TV.
 Nothing.
 Light interferes with melatonin production.
 And if you’re having sleep issues, you can bet your melatonin production is not optimal.

 Your hypothalamus controls your sleep cycles.
 And if you’ve had any lights on at night, you’re effectively telling your hypothalamus that it’s daytime.
 So your hypothalamus does not trigger your pineal gland to make melatonin.

 You need to start your bedtime routine after dusk – that’s when any digital light exposure will delay your melatonin production.
 So no computer work or TV.
 At least for these fourteen nights.
-After that, you can use blue light blocking glasses if you must have screen time.
+After that, you can use blue-light-blocking glasses if you must have screen time.

 Second, be sure your room temperature is just right.

-Your hypothalamus needs to be signaled that it’s night time by an adjustment of temperature too.
+Your hypothalamus needs to be signaled that it’s nighttime by an adjustment of temperature too.
 So your bedroom temperature should be between 60-67 degrees Fahrenheit.
 Any cooler and you’ll be cold and have trouble sleeping.
 Any hotter and you won’t be able to sleep deeply.

 A cool bedroom temperature is especially important for infants, pregnant women and nursing moms, young children, teenagers, perimenopausal and menopausal women.
-Oh, yes, men need cooler temperatures too – especially young men and men going though andropause (the male equivalent of the change of life).
+Oh, yes, men need cooler temperatures too – especially young men and men going through andropause (the male equivalent of the change of life).
 So cool bedrooms for everyone’s sleep health.

 If you’re cold at night, consider getting your thyroid function checked.

 A white noise machine will do.
 What makes you most relaxed – the sound of ocean waves, rainfall, a fan?
 Find that sound and let it play for eight hours.
-Listening to the baby monitor with my granddaughter’s noise machine playing ocean waves, reminds me that I always sleep deepest when we’re camping by the shore.
+Listening to the baby monitor with my granddaughter’s noise machine playing ocean waves reminds me that I always sleep deepest when we’re camping by the shore.
 Everyone has their perfect white noise to sleep to.
-I prefer you use a battery operated sound machine rather than a digital device that is using cellular or Bluetooth.
+I prefer you use a battery-operated sound machine rather than a digital device that is using cellular or Bluetooth.
 Sleeping by a digital device that is on connecting to the internet seriously disrupts sleep.
 And studies show that the health of your brain cells is adversely affected.